Transport in Western Sahara: Rail transport

 Since the closure of the Choum Tunnel, a 5 km section of Mauritania Railway cuts through the Polisario Front-controlled part of the Western Sahara (21.354867°N 13.012644°W).

 Ports

-The major port in Western Sahara are Ad Dakhla - small docking facility (Port Marchand Lassarga/Port-Îlot) located in a shelter bay south of the airport, Cabo Bojador - small port with fishing boats store inland and Laayoune (El Aaiun) - major deep water port facility; used by vessels carrying phosphate, large fishing vessels and military patrol boats.
+The major port in Western Sahara is Ad Dakhla - small docking facility (Port Marchand Lassarga/Port-Îlot) located in a shelter bay south of the airport, Cabo Bojador - small port with fishing boats store inland and Laayoune (El Aaiun) - major deep water port facility; used by vessels carrying phosphate, large fishing vessels and military patrol boats.
 The longest conveyor belt in the world is 100 km long, from the phosphate mines of Bu Craa to the coast south of Laayoune.

 The belt moves about 2,000 metric tons of rock containing phosphate every hour from the mines to El-Aaiun, where it is loaded and shipped.

 Air transport

 There are six airfields, three with paved runways and three unpaved surfaces, and one helipad (military in Cape Bojador).
 Hassan I Airport, serving El Aaiún (Laâyoune), is an international airport, but the carriers at the airport connect only to regional destinations (to Morocco or the Canary Islands).
 Dakhla Airport is located in Dakhla and has commercial operational flights.
 Smara Airport in Smara and La Güera Airport serving La Güera are other smaller airports in Western Sahara.